-Sarah is an empathic, playful and compassionate trainee child and adolescent psychotherapist who provides an engaged and confidential therapeutic service for children and young people of various ages and backgrounds.
+Sarah is an empathic, playful and compassionate child psychotherapist who has recently qualified and is working towards UKCP accreditation.
+She provides an engaged and confidential therapeutic service for children and young people of various ages and backgrounds.

 Her integrative approach to therapy allows her to offer bespoke treatment plans that could incorporate models informed by attachment theory, advances in neuroscience and developmental studies as well as Dyadic Developmental Psychotherapy (DDP), art and play therapies.